 Q: Do you consider fiction to be a difficult start for the first time writer?

 A: Writing fiction is a very orderly process, so you need to start in an orderly fashion.
 Firstly, you will need to create a new folder on your PC specifically for your book.
 Give it a title, maybe the working title of the book itself or simply 'My Book'.
-This first stage of getting organized to write your book is very important, because whatever you are planning to write, you will need to 'plan' the writing of it.
-Fiction is built on a platform of fantasy … so if you have a mind filled with fantastic ideas, then writing good fiction is no more difficult than any other genre.
+Everything, and I really do mean 'everything', to do with your book will go into this folder.
+This may sound a little trite, but the first stage of getting organized to write your book is very important, because whatever you are planning to write, you will need to 'plan' the writing of it.
+Fiction is built on a mixed platform of fantasy and reality … so if you have a mind filled with fantastic ideas and a plethora of real experiences, then writing good fiction is no more difficult than any other genre.

 Q: Can real people become part of the mix in the fantasy world of ‘fiction’?